RIT-MSD-P21015/fall_risk_db/README.md

 * See the docs for starting and stopping the server.
   * The files are currently located under `/srv/www/fall_risk_db`
   * You can access them by using `cd`: `cd /srv/www/fall_risk_db`
+  * The server is currently being run under docker